sensu/sensu-docs/content/sensu-go/6.4/operations/manage-secrets/secrets-management.md

 linkTitle: "Use Secrets Management"
 guide_title: "Use secrets management in Sensu"
 type: "guide"
-description: "Sensu's secrets management allows you to avoid exposing secrets like usernames and passwords in your Sensu configuration.
-In this guide, you'll learn how to use Sensu's built-in secrets provider or HashiCorp Vault and refer to external secrets in your Sensu configuration."
+description: "Follow this guide to use Sensu's built-in secrets provider or HashiCorp Vault to avoid exposing sensitive information in your Sensu configuration."
 weight: 10
 version: "6.4"
 product: "Sensu Go"